 “A” level compliance aims to get video captions large enough so that the hearing and visually impaired can read them, but not so large that they cover up the screen.

 For “AA”, we also have to keep in mind that visually impaired people will be hearing the captions via a screen reader, not reading them.
 In this case, if the video content is sequential, there needs to be an audio description (narration) of the sequence of events.
-The clip below really illustrates how problematic this can be in an instructional video.
-Watch the clip below with your eyes closed and try to follow the steps to hard boiling an egg.
-What was the important step?
 At an AA level of compliance, the video can’t be a subtle interplay of words and actions—every action has to literally be spelled out.

 Screen Readers